 We Seek Justice for Injured Child Pedestrians

-At Boohoff Law, P.A. our personal injury attorneys dedicate our efforts toward recovering damages for our injured clients.
+At Boohoff Law, P.A. our Seattle child pedestrian accident attorneys dedicate our efforts toward recovering damages for our injured clients.
 We only handle personal injury cases, so we recognize the legal issues and liability complications early in the investigative process of these cases.
 In the past, we have worked compassionately on behalf of our injured clients and their families.
 Our lawyers understand the life changes that families face when a negligent driver catastrophically injures their child.

 When a child pedestrian sustains injuries in an accident, it causes unimaginable family hardships.
 The child must endure a difficult and painful recovery.
 The parents must often alter their work and personal schedules to provide support and care.
 We believe that injured children and their families deserve compensation for these and other accident-related consequences.
 Our attorneys have used our experience and firm resources to recover the financial damages that helped ease our clients’ personal and financial burdens.